-Aged 60.
-Joined the Company and appointed a Director in 1974.
+Aged 61.
+Joined the Company and appointed a Director of the Company in 1974.
 Appointed Chairman of the Board of Directors in 1984.
 He is currently the Chairman of the board of directors of Kam Chan & Company, Limited and Tai Sang Bank Limited.
-He is also a member of the Association of Chairmen of the Tung Wah Group of Hospitals, life member of Yan Oi Tong Advisory Board, a member of Hong Kong Chiu Chow Chamber of Commerce and Committee Member of Hong Kong Juvenile Care Centre.
+He is also a member of the Association of Chairmen of the Tung Wah Group of Hospitals, life member of Yan Oi Tong Advisory Board, a member of Hong Kong Chiu Chow Chamber of Commerce, Committee Member of Hong Kong Juvenile Care Centre and a member of Sponsorship and Development Fund Committee of the Open University of Hong Kong.
 He was the Chairman of the 1978/1979 Board of Directors of Tung Wah Group of Hospitals.
 He was conferred the honour of Chevalier de L'Ordre du Merite Agricole in 2008.
 He is the brother of Mr. Patrick Ma Ching Hang, Mr. Alfred Ma Ching Kuen, Ms. Amy Ma Ching Sau, Ms. Katy Ma Ching Man, Ms. Ruth Ma Ching Keung and Mr. Philip Ma Ching Yeung.